-Discovered in 1967, Tanzanite is a stunning gemstone that is known for its interesting hues and mystical powers.
-From luxurious blue to rich violet, this exotic stone with its interesting colors has become quite popular amongst gem lovers in just a few years of its discovery.
+Discovered in 1967, Tanzanite is a stunning gemstone that is call for its interesting hues and mystical powers.
+From luxurious blue to rich violet, this exotic stone with its appealing colors has become quite popular amongst gem lovers in just a few years of its discovery.

 Origin of Tanzanite

 Till date, Tanzanite gemstone is discover in just one place on the earth, Tanzania in East Africa, which happens to be its source of origin as well.
 The deposit of this stone is situated at a five square mile hilltop at Merelani Hills near Arusha, a place which is ten miles south of the Kilimanjaro International Airport in Tanzania.

 Gemological Properties of Tanzanite